ChanithaAbey/TopGun-Infinite-Game/README.md

 # TopGun Infinite

-**TopGun Infinite** is a lightweight 2D aerial shooter built using Python and Pygame.
-Control your jet, dodge incoming missiles, and survive as long as possible.
-The game includes multiple difficulty levels, simple graphics, sound effects, and a high score tracking system.
+Using Python and Pygame, TopGun Infinite is a light 2D aerial shooter.
+Pilot your jet, avoid missiles, and stay alive for as long as you can.
+The game has different levels of difficulty, simple graphics, sound effects, and a way to keep track of high scores.

 ## Features
-- Multiple difficulty modes (Easy, Medium, Hard)
+- Interarctive and engaging retro UI/UX
-- Player-controlled jet movement with arrow keys
+- Three levels of difficulty: Easy, Medium, and Hard
-- Missile enemies with increasing speed per level
+- Use the arrow keys to move the jet around.
-- Clouds for visual depth
+- Enemies that shoot missiles at you faster as you level up; clouds for depth;
-- Background music and collision sound
+- Retro Visual and Sound FX
-- Persistent high score saved to file
+- Saved high score
-- Game over screen with restart option
+- Screen that says "Game Over" with a restart option

 ## Getting Started
 ### Prerequisites
-Make sure you have Python installed (preferably Python 3.6 or newer).
+Make sure you have Python installed.
+Python 3.6 or later is best.

 Install the required libraries: